s1gr4y/pl4tform/README.md

 - Uses SAT algorithm and OBBs for collision detection
 - Movement physics response such as resistance and changed velocity on slopes

 ### To Be Implemented
 A TODO list, listed in order of importance and/or utility, top to bottom.
 1. Resolve player velocity in the advent of moving objects (including rotation) -partially resolved, needs fixing
 2. Coarse Grid for smart pre-check collision detection rather than check all objects
-3. Code Refactor with comments for clarity/efficiency.
+3. Code Refactor with comments for clarity/efficiency (somewhat complete).

 ### Potential Features
 A reach/extra additions list, listed in no particular order.